douglasmacdonald/douglasmacdonald.github.io/index.md

-# Our aims
+# Background

 Huge beds of native oysters were once common in the waters in and around Campbeltown Loch.
 Described as a keystone species, they both clean water and provide an environment for a whole ecosystem.

-###### Aims
+# Our aims

 * Restore native oysters to Cambeltown Loch and surrounding waters
 * Supply oyster seed for restoration nationally and internationally